Is getting yourself and your money in order one of your new year’s resolutions? You know you need to start #adulting but may not know where to start.

 Money Goal 6: Max out your HSA

 Do your homework on this one.
-Health Savings Accounts (HSA) can be great if you have a qualified, high deductible health insurance plan.
-If your deductible is a $1,300 or higher (as an individual), you can use an HSA account.
-It allows you to save money for your health tax-free if you are using it for legitimate health care purchases.
+Health Savings Accounts (HSA) can be outstanding if you have a qualified, high deductible health insurance plan.
+If your deductible is $1,300 or higher (as an individual), you can use an HSA account.
+It allows you to save money for your health tax-free if you use it for legitimate health care purchases.

 What the pros say:

 Miss Mazuma- MissMazuma.com: “Max out ALL available accounts – 401k, HSA, Roth IRA, etc.”

 Do you see a trend here?

 Money Goal 7: Start investing now

 Like, right now, right now.
 I still sound like a broken record, but this is important stuff.
 This tip is on the top of every 60+’s financial regret list.
 They wished they had invested sooner.
 The primary reason now is the most crucial time is completely due to compounding interest.

 The more you invest, the more you earn.
 The more you earn, the more your earnings earn earnings.
 Say that five times fast.

 Not sure where to begin?
 Nav.it recommends a few options in this article.
 I personally do all of my retirement investing through Betterment, a robot advisor.
 It’s pretty sweet.
 Sign up with this link for six months with no fees.